MatiaTorlini/MScThesis/react-client-test/reactclienttest/README.md

 # Using Apache-JENA Fuseki server?
+(ONT-API)
 # - allows distributed access
-# - easy query
+# - easy query, queries built at client side

+# Investigate use of JSON-LD